LTC FAQ LicensedCarry.comTexas LTC Classes from shred-911, llc

 There is no requirement that you qualify with the gun you intend to carry, although that is a good idea.
 You can qualify with either a revolver or a semi-automatic.
 You'll be demonstrating your proficiency with the firearm, so bring something you know how to use and are comfortable shooting.

-Effective September 1, 2017, there is no longer a minimum caliber for qualification (the shooting portion of the class) Until then, you must use at least .32 caliber.
+There is no longer a minimum caliber requirement for qualification (the shooting portion of the class).

 You'll need 50 rounds of ammunition to qualify.
 If you're unsure to qualify the first time, bring more rounds - you can test up to 3 times if needed, but each attempt requires 50 rounds.